ZenGo-X/zk-paillier/README.md

 * range proof that a paillier ciphertext lies in interval [0,q]
 * non-interactive range proof that a paillier ciphertext lies in interval [0,q]
 * proof of correct opening of a ciphertext
+* proof that a ciphertext encrypts a message from a given message space

 Usage
 -------------------